Cookies

 Physical activity

-Physical inactivity is the fourth leading risk factor for global mortality accounting for 6% of deaths globally.
-People who have a physically active lifestyle have a 20% to 35% lower risk of cardiovascular disease, coronary heart disease and stroke compared to those who have a sedentary lifestyle.
+Conversely, people who have a physically active lifestyle have a 20% to 35% lower risk of cardiovascular disease, coronary heart disease and stroke compared to those who have a sedentary lifestyle.
 Regular physical activity is also associated with a reduced risk of diabetes, obesity, osteoporosis and colon and breast cancer and with improved mental health.
-In older adults physical activity is associated with increased functional capacities.
-The estimated direct cost of physical inactivity to the NHS across the UK is over £0.9 billion per year.
+In older adults, physical activity is associated with increased functional capacities.

 Department of Heath physical activity guidelines recommend that over a week adults should undertake a total of at least 150 minutes of at least moderate physical activity.
 Moderate activity can be achieved through brisk walking, cycling, gardening and housework, as well as various sports and exercise.
 Alternately, an adequate level of activity can be achieved over a week by undertaking 75 minutes of vigorous intensity activity such as running, football or swimming.
 All adults should also aim to improve muscle strength on at least two days a week and minimise sedentary activities.